- Austria / Österreich

 - UK & Ireland / UK & Ireland

-Half of the 176 COVID-19 patients who took part in the study rinsed three times daily with Perio plus regenerate over the course of a week.
+Half of the 176 COVID-19 patients who took part in the study rinsed three times daily with Perio plus regenerate over the course of a week, and the other half, the control group, did the same with a placebo.
 The researchers found that a single rinse with the mouthwash had a significant effect: the first rinse reduced the viral load in the mouth by 71% after only 4 hours.
 After seven days, the mouthwash proved to have a particularly beneficial effect in reducing the viral load in the saliva of those patients who initially had a very high viral load.

-The discovery is the first in vivo study demonstrating the effect of a mouthwash in inhibiting infection with the virus that causes COVID-19.
-According to co-author Prof. Denis Bourgeois, Perio plus regenerate acts as a barrier measure against the spread of the virus.
-“A 1-minute rinse with a beta-cyclodextrin and Citrox mouthwash reduces the presence of SARS-CoV-2 in the mouth by 71%,” Bourgeois explained.
+“A 1-minute rinse with a β-cyclodextrin and Citrox mouthwash reduces the presence of the COVID-19 virus in the mouth by 71%,” co-author Prof. Denis Bourgeois explained.
 “This significantly reduces the risk of coronavirus contamination from saliva.”

-The discovery has interesting implications for fighting the COVID-19 pandemic, as well as for future antiviral preventative measures.
+Rinsing and gargling with Perio plus regenerate is an excellent barrier measure against the spread of SARS-CoV-2.
+The discovery has interesting implications for fighting the COVID-19 pandemic, as well as for future antiviral preventive measures.
 Be it for personal or clinical use, antiviral mouthwashes could play an important role in reducing the general risk of contamination.